WICG/canvas-color-space/CanvasColorSpaceProposal.md

 * Clearly define the color space of canvases.
 Most current browser implementations are either color-managed or are currently actively working on becoming color-managed.
 Therefore, it will be possible to specify that the default color space of canvases as 'srgb' instead of leaving it undefined in the spec (as is currently the case due to lack of interoperability).
 * Add a canvas context creation attribute to specify a color space.
 * Add a canvas context creation attribute to specify an encoding format for storing pixel values.
-* Add a canvas context creation attribute to specify a linearity for perceptual vs physical blending/interpolation.
-* Color space, encoding format, and linearity parameters are also extended to image storage interfaces that interact with canvases, such as CanvasPattern, ImageData and ImageBitmap.
+* Color space and encoding format parameters are also extended to image storage interfaces that interact with canvases, such as CanvasPattern, ImageData and ImageBitmap.

 ### Processing Model